Kitura/Swift-Kuery/README.md

 [Swift-Kuery-ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM) is an ORM, built on top of Swift-Kuery, which allows you to simplify the persistence of model objects with your server.

-Swift-Kuery is easy to learn, consumable framework that comes with a set of [implemented plugins](#list-of-plugins).
+Swift-Kuery is an easy to learn, consumable framework that comes with a set of [implemented plugins](#list-of-plugins).

 ## Table of Contents
 * [Examples](#examples)